What is Polycystic Ovary Syndrome, PCOS?

 What are the symptoms of PCOS?

 Because there is such a wide range of symptoms, PCOS is defined as a syndrome, not a disease.
-The most common symptoms of PCOS are irregular menstrual cycles; acne; weight problems, such as weight gain or upper body obesity; and abnormal hair growth.
+The most common symptoms are irregular menstrual cycles; acne; weight problems, such as weight gain or upper body obesity; and abnormal hair growth.
 Many women also experience infertility or pregnancy loss.
 The ovaries often become enlarged and may contain one or more abnormal cysts.
 Enlarged ovaries are easily detected by a transvaginal ultrasound.

 How is PCOS diagnosed?

 There is no single test to diagnose PCOS.
 It is diagnosed in women who have irregular menstrual cycles when blood tests or physical symptoms suggest they may have elevated levels of male hormones, hirsutism, or the typical PCOS pattern noted on ultrasound.
 Many women are diagnosed with PCOS after being evaluated for miscarriages and infertility.
-The ASRM-ESHRE criteria to diagnose PCOS includes having 2 of these 3 findings:
+The ASRM-ESHRE criteria to diagnose this condition includes having 2 of these 3 findings: